 A relevant example of this is in endocannabinoid levels following brain injury.
 A 2006 review demonstrated extremely elevated levels of endogenous cannabinoids following kainic-acid induced seizures, glutamate toxicity, shock-induced stress and trauma.
 The response of the endocannabinoid system to these events suggests that one of the brain’s main compensatory mechanisms following brain injury is endocannabinoid signalling.

-These findings inextricably link the endocannabinoid system with recovery from neurodegeneration, and cannabis therefore proposes a potential medical target.
+These findings show aa possible association between the endocannabinoid system and recovery from neurodegeneration.
+Cannabis therefore proposes a potential medical target.